Micro-Influencer Marketing

 Let's be real: you’re a marketer, not a fulfillment manager!

 Ironing out fulfillment hiccups and tracking packages probably isn't part of your job description.
-We often hear stories of marketers getting roped into massive seeding campaigns that eat up their schedules.
+We often hear stories of marketers getting roped into massive influencer seeding campaigns that eat up their schedules.

 If you've done seeding or gifting before, you know that getting products into the hands of creators can be a massive time-sink.
 Doing it efficiently requires a combination of expertise and automation.